 40lb Bag (MSRP $84.99)

-Evolution Vegan Diet kibble is made in Canada and includes non-GMO ingredients like corn, soy, and oats.
-The formula also includes essential nutrients for dogs like taurine and bromelain from pineapple stems for healthy digestion.
+Evolution Vegan Diet kibble is made in the U.S. and includes non-GMO ingredients like soy, oats and potato flakes.
+The formula also includes essential nutrients for dogs like taurine as well as plenty of minerals and vitamins for healthy digestion.

 What We Love